Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/installation.md

 brew install gdcm --with-python3
 ```

-Alternatively, you can build the `gdcm` package from source.
-See the Dockerfile for an example of this process.
+Alternatively, you can get the `gdcm` package by directly downloading a release from the
+[github repository](https://github.com/malaterre/GDCM/releases) or installing from source (see the Dockerfile for an
+example of this process).